Sichais/ArtificialEmotionC/README.md

 Have interesting emotions that change how interactions work
 State saving, allowing for long lasting assistant states
 Have general conversation queries that actually produce an interesting assistant
 Probably a Neural Network, because those are pretty cool

+**Compiled on OS X El Capitan, with Xcode 7.1 Beta, not tested for other systems**